 The need to advise all visitors to the cave to wash ALL caving gear thoroughly after each caving trip in Cuthberts due to high levels of lead in the cave.

-Some misunderstanding is acceptable as long as this is outweighed by the overall knowledge of these areas.
+The confirmation trip will be based on the three main routes, and it is expected that the candidate should show an awareness of the names of locations on these routes.

 Once the trip has commenced the candidate should lead the trip.
 The warden can be treated as an extra member of the group, so this need not limit numbers on the intended trip.
 The candidate should be reassured that any warden will be mindful of the limited number of trips a candidate has been able to lead, so minor navigational errors will be excused.

-During the trip the warden will ask some questions about potential ways of shortening the trip if a group member is struggling.
+During the trip, the warden will ask the candidate some questions about potential ways of shortening the trip if a group member is struggling.
 This is the opportunity to show some knowledge of short cuts.
+Questions may also be asked about places and routes the candidate should be aware of from the application form, but the warden will be mindful that the application guidance only states that some parts of the cave must have been visited once and candidates need to be aware of and ideally have visited other sites.

-The confirmation trip will be based on the three main routes, and it is expected that the candidate should show an awareness of the names of locations on these routes.
-This is not intended to be a harsh examination, so any misunderstandings are acceptable as long as they are outweighed by the candidate’s overall knowledge of these routes.
-Questions can also be asked about places and routes the candidate should be aware of from the application form, but the warden will be mindful that the application guidance only states that some parts of the cave must have been visited once and candidates need to be aware of and ideally have visited othe sites.
-Candidates who can navigate around the chosen route, understand the rules, and are not likely to pose a significant risk to the safety of cavers, or the conservation of the cave should be approved for leadership.
+Candidates who can navigate around the chosen route, understand the rules, and are not likely to pose a significant risk to the safety of cavers, or the conservation of the cave should be approved for wardenship.